 How to test Serverless Functions

-In order to speed up the deployment of a serverless function on your queue, we have added a testing framework to the function editor.
+In order to speed up the deployment of a serverless function on your queue, the function editor includes a test view.

 With such a framework, you can code your function, select a testing input and run the function on the test input to see what the function would return.